Cumbria is scoring more “likes” than ever from overseas visitors now preferring scenery to cities, according to an Ambleside tourism business owner.

 It shows not just Skelwith Fold, but also tantalising glimpses of the open Cumbrian countryside.
 This provides a striking contrast with snarled-up cities and towns.

 “There was a great continental atmosphere on our park this year, and a lot of this was down to younger families from abroad opting for a hired motorhome,” said Henry.

 “Many said that a motorhome provided a much more relaxed holiday experience compared with renting a car and staying at hotels often in or near urban areas.

-“Their home-on-wheels means they can wake up each morning in glorious natural surroundings, and also makes a much more exciting prospect for children,” he added.
+“Their home-on-wheels means they can wake up each morning in glorious natural surroundings.
+This also makes a much more exciting prospect for children,” he added.

 “Our Australian guests especially were keen on outdoor cooking and eating, and it was noticeable how often British and overseas families joined forces for drinks and meals.

-“There is no doubt that Cumbria is becoming more cosmopolitan, and our new video intentionally shows the features of a stay here which overseas visitors enjoy.
+“There is no doubt that Cumbria is becoming more cosmopolitan.
+Our new video intentionally shows the features of a stay here which overseas visitors enjoy.